zerodogg/ampache-apache-docker/README.md

 ## Auto-updating the library

-The container will, by default, auto-update the ampache library.
-However, since this uses inotify, and the default max number of files allowed to be monitored on most systems is rather low (8192).
-Thus you will need to increase the number of watches allowed by writing to /proc/sys/fs/inotify/max_user_watches or setting the sysctl fs.inotify.max_user_watches if you want the container to use inotify.
-If the inotify max_user_watches is set to the default 8192, the container will not monitor the library for changes, but trigger an update of the library every 24 hours.
+The container will auto-update the ampache library.
+It uses inotify to monitor for changes.
+If your library is larger than the number of permitted inotify watches (by default 8192), however, it will fall back to just auto-updating the library every 24 hours instead.
+It will output a message visible in the docker logs when the container starts if the number of inotify watches is too low.

-If you are sure that your library is small enough for 8192 watches to be enough, you can set the environment variable `AMPACHE_FORCE_INOTIFY` to any value, and it will bypass the max_user_watches check.
+If it is too low for your library and you want to use auto-updating, you can increase the allowed number of inotify watches by writing to /proc/sys/fs/inotify/max_user_watches or setting the sysctl fs.inotify.max_user_watches (since /proc is read-only in the container, it can't do that on its own).

 ## Thanks to
 - @arielelkin for the initial work on this container